Abdulaziz-Aladwi/consuming-users-api-demo/README.md

 ## Installation

 1- Configure database credentials in .env <br/>
-2- Initialize API secret which you will send in request headers with key ##api-token to be able to access the APIs. <br/>
+2- Initialize API secret key "api-token" in .env file which you will send in request headers to be able to access the APIs. <br/>
 3- Install dependencies using composer. <br/>
 4- Migrate database files. <br/>